 - European Blue Card

-- You are doing scientific research at a university
+- You are doing scientific research at a Dutch institute of higher learning or research institute

 - You are doing research as part of an EU project or other bilateral research project